-In 2018, McCorvy et al. elucidated aspects of the mechanism of biased signaling (aka functional selectivity) in 5-HT2BR.25 Biased signaling is the term for how some ligands can stimulate signaling via one pathway over another when they bind to GPCRs.26 Understanding this phenomenon may allow researchers to control which GPCR pathways are activated, bypassing those which give unwanted effects.
+In 2018, a team led by Dr. John McCorvy elucidated aspects of the mechanism of biased signaling (aka functional selectivity) in 5-HT2BR.25 Biased signaling is the term for how some ligands can stimulate signaling via one pathway over another when they bind to GPCRs.26 Understanding this phenomenon may allow researchers to control which GPCR pathways are activated, bypassing those which give unwanted effects.

 The research team also identified amino acid residues in the binding pocket of 5-HT2BR that are important for the binding of some agonists and antagonists.25 Taken together, these findings provide valuable insights for drug researchers who seek to avoid activating 5-HT2BR in such a way that it causes detrimental side effects.